TimelyDataflow/abomonation/README.md

 **Warning**: Abomonation should not be used on any data you care strongly about, or from any computer you value the data on.
 The `encode` and `decode` methods do things that are currently undefined behavior, and you shouldn't stand for that.

+Please consult the [abomonation documentation]( "https://frankmcsherry.github.com/abomonation") for more specific information.

 Here is an example of using Abomonation.
 It is very easy to use.
 Frighteningly easy.

 ```rust